Research ethics glossary

 H

-human participant: a person who is the subject of study and whose personal information is used in that research.
+human participant: a person who volunteers to take part in a study and whose information is used in that research.
 This information may be gathered directly from the individual or obtained indirectly.

 See also research